Dolsot Bibimbap | Stone Bowl Bibimbap

 - 3 teaspoon garlic paste (1 teaspoon per each veggie)

-- 1 teaspoon salt (divided, 1/4 teaspoon per vegetable)
+- 1 teaspoon salt (divided, 1/4 teaspoon per vegetable and chicken)

 - 2 tablespoon sesame oil (divided – 1 tablespoon per bowl)